YordanGeorgiev/qto/doc/md/issue-tracker-user-stories.md

 In order to see the spent time left for achieving the goals of a period I want to be able to have a +-3% approximation of the spent time left for a period by accessing a simple page containing its value and the period it is related to

+#### 1.2.4.
+Tracking of issues per period

+As a team leader
+In order to see the relation of the issues to the daily,weekly,monthly,yearly,quinquennially and decadelly periods I wanto to be able to manage the issues within those periods per period and mother period

 ### 1.3.
 Security Management